Breast cancer statistics

 Breast cancer in young women

-- Young women may not get diagnosed right away.
-For women at average risk, most organizations including the US Preventive Services Task Force, don’t recommend screening before age 40.
-(USPSTF, 2023)
+- Young women may be diagnosed after noticing changes in their breast.
+For women at average risk, major organizations, including the U.S. Preventive Services Task Force, don’t recommend screening before age 40.
+(USPSTF, 2024; ACS, 2023)

 Breast cancer in men

-- About 1 in 833 US men will develop invasive breast cancer over the course of their lives.
-(ACS, 2023)
+- About 1 in 726 U.S. men will develop invasive breast cancer over the course of their lives.
+(ACS, 2025)

-- Black men have the highest rate of breast cancer incidence and mortality compared to men in other racial and ethnic groups.
-(CDC, data from 2013-2017)
+- Black men have the highest rate of breast cancer incidence and mortality for men in any racial or ethnic group in the U.S. (ACS, 2024) (PDF)

-- Men with a BRCA1 mutation have an increased breast cancer risk of about 1 to 5%, and men with a BRCA2 mutation have an increased risk of 5 to 10%.
-(Basser Center for BRCA at Penn Medicine, 2023)
+- A BRCA1 mutation increases a man’s breast cancer risk to about 1% to 5%, and a BRCA2 mutation increases the risk to 5% to 10%.
+(Basser Center for BRCA, 2024)

 Breast cancer risk statistics based on inherited genetics and family history